 Ikeda/Soka Studies Conference

 The DePaul University Institute for Daisaku Ikeda Studies in Education hosts a biennial conference on Ikeda/Soka studies in education.
 This conference is an international forum for established and emerging scholars to gather, substantively discuss the current state of, and actively and collaboratively unite, characterize, define, and advance scholarship in the field of Ikeda Soka studies in education.
-The first conference was held in August 2018.
-The second conference, originally scheduled for August 2020 has been postponed to June 16-18, 2021 because of the coronavirus pandemic.
+The first conference was held in August 2018, and the second conference was virtually held in June 2021.

 The annual Ikeda Lecture features a renowned intellectual whose work honors, intersects with, and/or responds to themes present in Daisaku Ikeda’s six decades of efforts in the fields of peace, culture, and education.
-In 2019, the Institute welcomed Ceasar McDowell, Professor of the Practice of Community Development at MIT, to give the lecture, entitled “Dialogue in Demographic Complexity: Overcoming Our Discriminatory Consciousness.”
+In 2023, the Institute welcomed renowned peace educator Monisha Bajaj, Professor of International and Multicultural Education at the University of San Francisco, to give the lecture, entitled “Peace, Creative Coexistence, and Human Rights Education.”

 Doctoral Research Dialogue Series